Isaac-Koranteng-Baffoe/mydatalake/README.md

 # mydatalake
-this my personal data lake
+this is my personal data lake